SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 ## Project Setup

-For this example you can create a new project using Unity's new **AR project template** using the latest **Unity 2020 LTS**, this will give ou everything you need setup ready to use ARFoundation.
+For this example you can create a new project using Unity's new **AR project template** using the latest **Unity 2020 LTS**, this will give you everything you need setup ready to use ARFoundation.

 ![Unity Project hub with the AR Template selected](../Images/01-02-ARFoundationProjectTemplate.png)